The North Western Fells

 Wainwright’s devoted followers eagerly anticipated the release of the next book in the series, expressing their impatience through a barrage of fan mail sent to Cumbria magazine over several months.
 Each letter echoed the same question: “When will it be ready?”
 Notably, Book Six departed from tradition, lacking the customary full-page advertisement in Cumbria.
 Instead, its launch was quietly noted in the magazine’s A Lakeland Notebook section the following month.

 Wainwright deeply admired this region, finding endless joy in retracing familiar paths during his research.
 This area also holds a special place in the hearts of many of his readers, boasting renowned fells like Catbells, Grasmoor, and Grisedale Pike.
 Noteworthy is Castle Crag, the lowest fell, cradled within the enchanting Jaws of Borrowdale.
 In Wainwright’s eyes, this region encapsulated Lakeland’s most picturesque square mile.
-Remarkably, it would be the first title in the series to be published by the Westmorland Gazette.
+Remarkably, it would be the inaugural title in the series to be published by the Westmorland Gazette.
 Further details can be found in The Northern Fells.

 During the Gazette era, The North Western Fells outsold The Northern Fells by a slight margin.
 However, both guides are equally popular today, with sales figures roughly equivalent.